Why Do Some Newspapers Refuse LLC Publication Ads?

 Step 4: Submit Your Notice Correctly

-- We file your Certificate of Publication with the NY Department of State
+After completing six weeks in both newspapers, collect your affidavits and file your Certificate of Publication with the Department of State within the 120-day deadline.

 Can a newspaper refuse my LLC ad for any reason?

 Yes.
 Newspapers are private businesses and can decline advertising for various reasons, including not being designated for legal notices, business policy, or capacity constraints.
-This doesn't prevent you from completing your publication—you just need to find newspapers that are both designated and willing.
+This doesn't prevent you from completing your publication — you just need to find newspapers that are both designated by the county clerk and willing to accept legal advertising.

 What if all designated newspapers in my county refuse?

 This is extremely rare.
 If it happens, contact your county clerk for guidance.
-You may be able to use the contiguous county provision or the clerk may designate additional newspapers.
+You may be able to use the contiguous county provision under Section 206, or the clerk may designate additional newspapers.

 Do I get a refund if a newspaper refuses after I pay?

 This depends on the newspaper's policy.
 Reputable newspapers that handle legal notices typically confirm acceptance before taking payment.
-If you're concerned, get written confirmation before submitting payment.
+If you're concerned, get written confirmation of their designated status before submitting payment.

 General circulation newspapers have paid subscriptions, regular publication schedules, and contain news and editorial content.
 If a newspaper is delivered free, focuses on a specific industry, or is primarily advertising, it likely doesn't qualify.
 Your county clerk's designated list only includes qualifying newspapers.